csptechnologies/ciscoprovsionerweb/README.md

 ***
 ## Requirements/Prerequisites:
-- Windows ISS with CGI and PHP Installed (if you need help, look at the wiki)
+- Windows ISS with CGI and PHP Installed
 - Asterisk Server with the Chan_SIP Protocol (PJSIP WILL NOT WORK)

 ***